Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Background material

+There is a classification of hyperbolic actions going back to Gromov's original work \cite[Section 8.2]{Gromov:hyperbolic}; see also \cite{Hamann:GroupActions}, and \cite[Section 3]{Osin:AcylHyp}.
+Because of our focus on actions which possess WWPD elements, we follow \BeFuji\ in adopting the following simplified classification scheme (see Proposition~\ref{PropActionWithWWPD} and the following remark).
 Two loxodromic isometries $g,h \from X \to X$ are \emph{independent} if $\bdy h \intersect \bdy g = \emptyset$.
-An action $\Gamma \act X$ on a hyperbolic complex is \emph{elementary} if it does not contain an independent pair of loxodromic elements, and it is \emph{elliptic} if every element is elliptic.
+The action $\Gamma \act X$ on a hyperbolic complex is \emph{nonelementary} if it contains an independent pair of loxodromic elements, and is \emph{elementary} otherwise.
+In the elementary case we single out two possibilities: the action is \emph{elliptic} if every element is elliptic; and the action is \emph{axial} if there exist two points $\xi \ne \eta \in \bdy X$ such that $\Gamma = \Stab(\{\xi,\eta\};\Gamma)$.